 The Crown and other West Side mills helped establish Minneapolis as the flouring capital of the United States from 1880 to 1930.
 Due to widespread mill closures in the 1930s, the Crown Roller Mill is currently one of only four West Side flour mills still standing.
 In 1971, the Minnesota State Historic Preservation Office of the Minnesota Historical Society nominated the structure to the National Register of Historic Places as part of the St. Anthony Falls Historic District.

-In the late 1970s and early 1980s, several developers proposed to renovate the Crown Roller Mill for use as luxury apartments.
+In the late 1970s and early 1980s, several developers proposed renovating the Crown Roller Mill as a luxury apartment.
 These plans received a serious setback on the night of October 21, 1983, when a fire completely gutted the building and left only the exterior walls standing.
-Owing to the structure’s instability, the Minneapolis City Council initially decided to demolish the mill.
-However, under pressure from area preservationists and faced with high demolition costs, the Council eventually agreed to shore-up the structure.
+Due to the structure’s instability, the Minneapolis City Council initially demolished the mill.
+However, under pressure from area preservationists and faced with high demolition costs, the Council eventually agreed to shore up the structure.

 -excerpts from “Photographs.
 Written Historical and Descriptive Data,” Historic American Engineering Record, National Park Service.